Christopher Meloni

 Christopher Peter Meloni (/mə'loʊni/; born April 2, 1961) is an American actor.
-He is known for portraying NYPD Detective Elliot Stabler on the NBC legal drama series Law & Order: Special Victims Unit (1999–2011, 2021–present) and its spin-off Organized Crime (2021–present), for which he was nominated for a Primetime Emmy Award.
+He is known for portraying NYPD Detective Elliot Stabler on the NBC legal drama series Law & Order: Special Victims Unit (1999–2011, 2021–present) and its spin-off Organized Crime (2021–2025), for which he was nominated for a Primetime Emmy Award.
 He also played Chris Keller on the HBO prison drama Oz (1998–2003), and starred in and executive produced the Syfy series Happy!
 (2017–2019).

 Meloni's film credits include 12 Monkeys (1995), Fear and Loathing in Las Vegas (1998), Runaway Bride (1999), Wet Hot American Summer (2001), Harold & Kumar Go to White Castle (2004), Green Lantern: First Flight (2009), 42 (2013) and Man of Steel (2013).

 Early life and education

-Meloni was born in Washington, D.C., the youngest of three children of Cecile (née Chagnon; 1926–2016), a homemaker, and Charles Robert Meloni (1927–2012), an endocrinologist.
+Christopher Peter Meloni was born on April 2, 1961, in Washington, D.C., the youngest of three children of Cecile (née Chagnon; 1926–2016), a homemaker, and Charles Robert Meloni (1927–2012), an endocrinologist.
 He has an older brother and sister.
 His paternal ancestry is Italian; one great-grandfather was born in Sardinia and another was born in Velva, near Genoa.
 His maternal ancestry is French Canadian, and he is a descendant of Matthias Farnsworth and Edmund Rice.

 Meloni attended St. Stephen's School, now St. Stephen's & St. Agnes School, in Alexandria, Virginia, where he was a quarterback on the football team.
 After graduating he attended the University of Colorado Boulder where he took acting classes for electives.
 He earned a Bachelor of Arts in history in 1983.
 After college, he went to New York continuing to study acting.
 He took classes with Sanford Meisner at the Neighborhood Playhouse School of the Theatre as well as at the Center for the Media Arts.